sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - Discuss pros and cons of @Bean vs component scan
 - Discuss pros and cons of using @Bean vs @Repository
+- What is extra behavior of @Repository annotation provides to your code?

 - *Brad went over the 12 factors - we covered 8 of
   12 factors so far